oxuva/long-term-tracking-benchmark/README.md

 It doesn't matter whether the CSV files are contained at the root level of the zip archive or below a single subdirectory of any name.
 If a submission encounters an error (for example, a missing prediction file), you will be able to view the verbose error log, and the submission will not count towards your quota.
 (If you want, you can first upload your predictions for the dev set to confirm that your predictions are in the correct format.)
+Please consider that for the dev set your quota is of 500 submissions in total (max 50 per day), while for the test set the limit is of *10 submissions in total (max 1 per day)*.

 Once the submission has been successful, you can download the generated output files.
 These will be used to generate the plots and submit to the results repo.